MaliaRK/ai-and-humanoid-robotic-course/backend/retrieval/README.md

 ## Overview

 The vector retrieval system provides:
-- Semantic search capabilities using Cohere embeddings
+- Semantic search capabilities using Gemini embeddings
 - Integration with Qdrant vector database
 - Metadata preservation and validation
 - Performance measurement and optimization